TrunXGIT/Winnitron-Templates/README.md

 * LÖVE
 * etc

-Basically anything that can target Windows desktop.
+Right now the Winnitron Launcher can run anything as long as it is a Windows executable file, so we're looking for any engine that can target Windows desktop.